jieggii/wg-node/docs/usage/set-up-wg-node-on-your-server.md

 # Set up wg-node on your server

-> To set up **wg-node** on your own server you will need to follow some simple steps!
+> To set up **wg-node** on your own server, you will need to follow some simple steps!

 ## Step 1.
 Ensure that your machine supports Wireguard